-This column discusses the recommended best dates to retire for CSRS and FERS employees during 2018 and 2019.
+This column discusses the suggested best dates to retire for CSRS and FERS employees during 2021, 2022, 2023, and 2024.

 Note that “Trans” FERS employees are employees who had at least five years of CSRS service and who voluntarily transferred to FERS (most probably during one of the two FERS “open seasons” in 1987-88 or during the last six months of 1998).
 “Trans” FERS employees are subject to the FERS rules with respect to retirement eligibility and are eligible to receive two annuities – a CSRS annuity based on the years of service they are covered by CSRS, and a FERS annuity based on the years they are covered by FERS.

 Effective date of retirement and issuance of first annuity check

 The first CSRS annuity check will be dated Feb.
-1, 2017.
-If a CSRS or a CSRS Offset employee retires on the 4th through the last day of the month, then the employee’s retirement becomes effective the first day of the next month with the first annuity check dated the first day of the month thereafter.
+1, 2021.
+If a CSRS or a CSRS Offset employee retires on the 4th through the last day of the month, then the employee’s retirement becomes effective the first day of the following month with the first annuity check dated the first day of the month thereafter.
 For example, if a CSRS or a CSRS Offset employee retired on Jan.
-7, 2017 (the end of the 2016 leave year), then the employee’s retirement becomes effective on Feb.
-1, 2017, and the retired employee’s first CSRS annuity check will be dated March 1, 2017.
+5, 2021, then the employee’s retirement becomes effective on Feb.
+1, 2021, and the retired employee’s first CSRS annuity check will be dated March 1, 2021.

 FERS employees, including “Trans” FERS employees, are treated differently with respect to the effective date of their retirement and the issuance of their first FERS annuity check (and CSRS annuity check in the case of “Trans” FERS employees).
-Assuming a FERS /”Trans” FERS employee is eligible to retire, no matter which day of the month a FERS/”Trans” FERS employee retires, the employee’s retirement becomes effective on the first day of the next month, with the issuance of the first FERS annuity check on the first day of the month thereafter.
+Assuming a FERS /”Trans” FERS employee is eligible to retire, no matter which day of the month a FERS/”Trans” FERS employee retires, the employee’s retirement becomes effective on the first day of the following month, with the issuance of the first FERS annuity check on the first day of the month thereafter.

 Treatment of unused annual leave at the time of retirement